 Avoid same sex-placements and multiple dog homes, and do not place a pit bull without providing essential breed information to the new owner(s).
 You need to understand these dogs in order to find a good home for them.
 PBRC has a breed information page that contains excellent information.
 Please, take the time to read it so you can, in turn, educate potential adopters.

 We've create a page with recommendations specifically for caretakers that are fostering and placing pit bulls, and another with tips on screening potential homes.

 Don't rely ONLY on the PBRC listing to place the dog because, as you'll notice, there are a lot of pit bulls available in the site.
 Other ways to advertise include posting flyers at veterinarian's offices, grooming shops, pet supply stores and anywhere there is a public bulletin board.

-There are many places online to advertise, too, including Adopt a Pet and www.petfinder.com.
+There are many places online to advertise, too, including www.PBRC.net and www.rescueme.org.
 Check out our Links page for more rescue resources.

 We hope some of these suggestions are helpful.
 Don't hesitate to email us if you have additional questions.